PhD in International Economics

 Yes.
 You can take classes in other institutions as auditors, subject to approval by your supervisor.

 You can also apply for the Gerzensee doctoral program in economics administered by the Gerzensee training center of the Swiss National Bank.
-While the Institute does not grant academic credits for these courses, we encourage you to follow them as they give a unique opportunity for being taught by renowned economists.

 Is financial support available?